 19. Get an emergency fund in place

-If you have an emergency fund in place, you are less likely to leverage debt to deal with an unplanned situation.
+Having an emergency fund in place makes you less likely to leverage debt to deal with an unplanned situation.
 Another of my favorite personal finance tips is to start with $1,000.

 Once you’re able to get rid of your high-interest debt, increase it to 3 and then 6 months of your basic living expenses.